DanieleCucurachi/DanieleCucurachi/README.md

 - Machine Learning passionate

-- 📫 How to reach me: daniele.cucurachi0@gmail.com or daniele.cucurachi@alumni.epfl.ch
+- 📫 How to reach me: daniele.cucurachi@alumni.epfl.ch or daniele.cucurachi@scientificavp.it